Armenian Catholic Church: History

 Some Armenians converted to Catholicism, and in the absence of any specific Armenian Catholic Church in effect became Latins.
-In Medieval China, Armenians in China were converted to Catholicism by John of Montecorvino in Beijing and there was also an Armenian Franciscan Catholic community in Quanzhou.
+In medieval China, local Armenians were converted to Catholicism by John of Montecorvino in Beijing and there was also an Armenian Franciscan Catholic community in Quanzhou.

 In 1740, Abraham-Pierre I Ardzivian, who had earlier become a Catholic, was elected as the patriarch of Sis.
-Two years later Pope Benedict XIV formally established the Armenian Catholic Church.
+Two years later, Pope Benedict XIV formally established the Armenian Catholic Church.
 In 1749, the Armenian Catholic Church built a convent in Bzoummar, Lebanon.
 During the Armenian genocide in 1915–1918, the Church was scattered in neighboring countries, mainly in Lebanon and Syria.

-An Armenian Catholic community was also previously formed by Armenians living in Poland in 1630s.
+An Armenian Catholic community was also previously formed by Armenians living in Poland in the 1630s.
 The Armenian bishop of Leopolis (see Armenian Catholic Archeparchy of Lviv), Nicholas (Polish: Mikołaj) Torosowicz had entered into union with the Catholic Church.
 The community which had been historically centered in Galicia as well as in the pre-1939 Polish borderlands in the east, was expelled after World War II to present-day Poland and now has three parishes: in Gdańsk, in Gliwice and in Warsaw.

+There is also a history of conversion of Armenians in Transylvania, which went hand in hand with their acculturation under Hungarian influence and policies (see Gherla and Dumbrăveni).
+Their descendants are part of the Armenian community of modern-day Romania and are tended to by the Ordinariate for Armenian Catholics of Romania.